 Brand impersonation and phishing

 Attackers can set up a clone of your website and target the customers with phishing attacks.
 The idea here is to convince the customers that they can trust the website.
 It has links to the social media accounts of the legitimate company.
 So any follow-up would make the user certify it as legitimate.
 Such impersonation can affect the brand of a business.
 When attackers pose as your company, they set up the customers to purchase non-existent and counterfeit or receive malware.
-The malicious actor also creates confusion within the customers whenever they try to make interactions with your brand.
+The malicious actor also creates confusion among the customers whenever they try to make interactions with your brand.
 The net effect of this is ruining your brand reputation and confusing your customers.

 Uncontrolled user access